 - Scientists at NASA/GSFC originally intended TRMM's data to be used purely for precipitation research, but before long, people and organizations outside NASA were using it for a variety of purposes.
 "The data were being heavily used for tropical cyclone monitoring and forecasting," said TRMM Project Scientist Scott Braun at Goddard.
 "It was being used for flood detection and monitoring.
 It was also used for drought monitoring, disease monitoring — where diseases are most prevalent in areas of heavy precipitation and flooding." — The scientific community considered TRMM's data so critical to research and many practical applications that in 2001, at the end of TRMM's primary mission, NASA wanted to extend the mission for as long as possible.

 - In 2001, NASA raised the TRMM spacecraft's orbit from 350 km to 402.5 km to save fuel consumption for a mission extension.
-At this altitude, the radar would still return strong, research quality data.
-This maneuver extended TRMM's life four more years, and after review in 2005, NASA again extended the mission life until the satellite ran out of fuel.
+At this altitude, the radar would still return strong, research-quality data.
+This manoeuvre extended TRMM's life four more years, and after a review in 2005, NASA again extended the mission life until the satellite ran out of fuel.

 - The original goal was to provide monthly averages of rainfall over Earth's surface divided into large grid boxes, roughly 500 km square.
 TRMM eventually generated rainfall estimates at a higher resolution and in near-real time, every three hours.